vacp2p/roadmap/content/qa/ift/2025q1-projects-qa-strategy.md

 **Alignment with VAC Narratives:**
-* By documenting and evaluating the QA strategy of each IFT project, VAC QA strengthens the overall efficiency and collaboration within the IFT ecosystem.
+* By documenting and evaluating the QA strategy of each IFT project, VAC QA strengthens the overall efficiency and collaboration within the IFT ecosystem, working closely with the RFC team to ensure alignment between specifications and testing efforts.
 * This initiative will ensure that projects are aligned with best practices, identify areas for improvement, and foster knowledge sharing across teams.
 * It contributes to maintaining a high standard for both internal and external contributions